PAMJ Call for papers: The Surge of Mpox in African Countries - A Global Call to Action (Special Issue)

 The ongoing DRC outbreak and concerns for regional mpox containment in endemic African countries prompted the organization of an emergency regional meeting by the WHO, Africa CDC, Institut National de Recherche Biomédicale (INRB), and UNICEF.
 The meeting was held in Kinshasa DRC from April 11th to 13th, 2024, and convened stakeholders from endemic and at-risk countries, multilateral and bilateral partners, funding agencies, and research institutions to assess the current outbreak and devise a regional response strategy.
 Among its outcomes, the meeting formulated a strategic approach to address significant knowledge gaps essential for informing effective mpox response efforts.

-The special issue welcomes submissions related to all aspects of mpox in Africa, including epidemiology, research, clinical practice, outbreak investigation and response, and other relevant mpox data and activities in Africa.
+In this special issue, supported by the WHO AFRO Health Emergencies Programme (WHE), the Pan African Medical Journal (PAMJ) welcomes submissions related to all aspects of mpox in Africa, including epidemiology, research, clinical practice, outbreak investigation and response, and other relevant mpox data and activities in Africa.
 Submissions focusing on mpox research conducted outside Africa will be considered if deemed relevant to outbreak response efforts in endemic African countries.
 Except editorials, all submissions will undergo external peer review.

 Timelines